 By the 1990s, the bells were getting harder to ring.
 Taylor's inspected them, provided new bearings and pulleys, and refurbished the clappers.
 Profits from sales of Abel paid the bill.
 Afterwards, the 'go' of the bells improved, but some odd struckness remained.

-So, the bells and frame are now 285 years old; the headstocks and wheels are 130 years old; bearings, bushes and pulleys are 25 years old.
+So, the bells and frame are over 285 years old; the headstocks and wheels are 130 years old; bearings, bushes and pulleys are 25 years old.
 Some bells have been persistently odd struck for many years; the 1736 frame gives a poor rope circle.
 And in the last few years the bells have again become difficult to ring well.
 We hoped another minor refurbishment might solve the problems, so we invited bell hangers to inspect the bells and report what was needed.

 If you prefer to send a cheque, please email email@example.com for the bank account details and Gift Aid form.